Are you thinking of moving to Portugal in the latter half of 2023?

 Let’s take a look at what’s available and how to do it.

-Residency by investment: The Golden Visa
+#3.
+Residency By Investment: The Golden Visa

-Main prerequisite: At least €280,000 available to invest in Portugal
+Main prerequisite: Sufficient capital to invest in Portugal

-The basic requirements are: having sufficient capital to invest (at least €280,000 for the cheapest real estate route), and a clean criminal record.
+The basic requirements are: having sufficient capital to invest, and a clean criminal record.

-Instead, you can simply transfer your money into the fund and then submit your application for the Golden Visa.
+You can simply transfer your money into the fund and then submit your application for the Golden Visa.

 If that appeals to you, contact us for more information about funds.

-Residency with investment: The HQA Visa
+Residency By Investment: The HQA Visa

 Main prerequisite: At least €175,000 available to invest in a research startup with a Portuguese university